pyx26266/table_booking_chatbot/README.md

+# ChatBot for Table booking
+## Overview

-A chatbot program which can be used for booking and cancellation of tables in a restaurant.
+> A chatbot program which can be used for booking and cancellation of tables in a restaurant.
 If the user wants to book a table, then bot must ask
   A. user's name
   B. number of seats